ViktorZvonar/ro-sham-bo-game/README.md

 - 5 rounds per game.
 - Use alerts for inputs and feedback.
 - Play against a randomized computer opponent.

-## How to Play:

-1. Open the browser console.
-2. Call the function `game()` to start playing.
-3. Follow on-screen instructions and alerts.

 ## Technical Details: